Legal Director of DVB Project

 Federal Government Affairs Manager

 Susan Mann serves as a Federal Government Affairs Manager at Microsoft.
-Prior to joining Microsoft, Susan worked for 9 years as a principal in the lobby firm of Griffin, Johnson, Dover, & Stewart, where she represented clients in the music and film industries.
+Prior to joining Microsoft, Susan worked for 9 years as a principal in the lobbying firm of Griffin, Johnson, Dover, & Stewart, where she represented clients in the music and film industries.
 Susan has also served as Administrator for the Office of Legislative and International Affairs at the Patent and Trademark Office, U.S. Department of Commerce, and as Attorney-Advisor in the same office.
 While at the Department, she participated in numerous multilateral and bilateral intellectual property negotiations and also served as an advisor on legislative and policy initiatives affecting the trade aspects of, and the protection of, intellectual property rights.
-Ms. Mann has focused on legislative and copyright matters as an associate of the law firm Paul, Weiss, Rifkind, Wharton and Garrison in Washington, DC.
+Ms. Mann has focused on legislative and copyright matters as an associate of the law firm Paul, Weiss, Rifkind, Wharton, and Garrison in Washington, DC.
 She has also served as a legislative/regulatory analyst with a trade association and as a congressional staffer.

 Head of Special Projects